lithictech/suma/docs/index.md

 **Members**: Members are something analogous to 'customers.'
 But everyone on the platform (vendors and housing partners) are also members, and/or made up of members.
+The word 'member' is usually interchangeable with 'resident', you'll see both used.

 **Suma platform**: The web app, backend, etc., ie all the stuff in this repository.